Copies the value type object pointed to by an address to the top of the evaluation stack.

 The ldobj instruction copies the value pointed to by addrOfValObj (of type &, *, or native int) to the top of the stack.
 The number of bytes copied depends on the size of the class (as specified by the class parameter).
 The class parameter is a metadata token representing the value type.

 TypeLoadException is thrown if class cannot be found.
-This is typically detected when MSIL instructions are converted to native code, not at run time.
+This is typically detected when the Microsoft Intermediate Language (MSIL) instruction is converted to native code rather than at runtime.

 The following Emit method overload can use the ldobj opcode:

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows XP SP2 x64 Edition, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2